 PensionsEurope believes that financial entities can be unequivocally identified, and one worldwide identifier should thus be used for that purpose.

 We support the use of the LEI code, which is a G20 endorsed.
 The LEI is a globally verifiable unique identity code with a large number of information about a company, including its identity and group structure.
 The LEI is currently being adopted as the single most important identifier in the global financial ecosystem.

 PensionsEurope welcomes the European Commission’s initiative to assist the EU and Member States in monitoring the adequacy and sustainability of pension systems at macro-level through the development of a pension dashboard.
 We also support the development of national PTSs and the European Tracking Service project, as we believe that the PTS can be a very powerful tool to make people aware of their financial situation for the old age and can help them to take the right financial decisions.

-The PTS is one important element in a retirement system, and it should of course be accompanied by other measures fostering good retirement provisions.
+The PTS is one important element in a retirement system.
+It should, however, be accompanied by other measures fostering good retirement provisions.